 Upper Makefield does not have public water and most sewage treatment is by on-lot systems, so protecting lands surrounding reservoirs, streams, and aquifer recharge areas are a high priority.
 Also of high priority is protecting lands that provide flood control and surface filtration.
 Here’s a map of Upper Makefield’s watershed system.

 Greenways provide for recreational activities such as hiking, biking, walking, and boating.
 In addition, wildlife use greenway corridors for migration, and plant species require varied connecting environments to survive and regenerate.
 To establish these corridors, the Environmental Advisory Council places priority on preserving adjacent lands and encouraging preservation of corridors that link new residential subdivisions and nearby open spaces.

 Upper Makefield is a desirable place to live, which has put increasing pressure on farmers to sell for development.
 Working with the Bucks County Farmland Preservation program and Heritage Conservancy helps preserve farmland.
 Preserving large tracts of farmland will ensure agriculture sustainability in the township and maintain adequate groundwater recharge.

 Following the priorities set in the Natural Area Inventory of Bucks County, Upper Makefield continues to consider preservation of biodiversity.
-In addition to specifically identified sites, the EAC aims to protect the transition areas between ecosystems and provide a buffer around sensitive natural areas.
+In addition to specifically identified sites, the EAC aims to protect the transition areas between ecosystems and to provide a buffer around sensitive natural areas.

 Upper Makefield’s scenic beauty is a sign of a healthy environment and is important to the community’s quality of life.
-As such, maintaining the township vistas and scenic viewsheds are also considered a priority.
+As such, maintaining the Township vistas and scenic viewsheds are also considered a priority.